-The Film and Video Collection includes videotapes, DVDs (including some Blu-Ray discs), 16mm films, and laserdiscs which span a wide range of disciplines.
+The Film and Video Collection includes videotapes, DVDs (including Blu-Ray discs), videogames, and 16mm films which span a wide range of disciplines.

 To search DELCAT for Film and Video Collection items, use the Search Media in DELCAT link on the lefthand column.
 Alternately, search the full DELCAT catalog and "Limit" the search to "Media (video/film)".
 Another option is to click on "Search by Library Collection " and select "Film and Video Collection" as the section of DELCAT to search.
 To search WorldCat Local for Film and Video Collection items, use the Format facets at the left-hand side of the screen after performing your search to choose from available media formats.

 On-Site Media Collection

 The Film and Video Collection Department includes over 25,000 on-site media titles, including over 15,000 DVDs and Blu-Rays, 10,000 videotapes and 500+ titles in legacy formats.
 This collection includes feature films from the silent era through to current releases, and educational programs spanning a wide array of subjects from anthropology to zoology.
 Also included in the Film and Video Collection are videogames acquired in support of coursework for PlayStation and XBox consoles.

 The Film and Video Collection Department purchases newly-acquired titles on DVD (standard or high-definition).
 Videotapes will only be purchased if a title is specifically requested for research or class use and not available in DVD format.
 Every effort will be made to purchase a legal DVD copy of any item in the collection on videotape upon request.
 Please allow adequate time for DVD acquisition and contact Film and Video Collection staff with requests well in advance of anticipated show dates.
 If a legal copy cannot be obtained, Film and Video Collection Librarians can assist instructors in finding other suitable materials in DVD format.